iot2tangle/STM32_B-L475E-IOT01A/BLE-sender/README.md

 ## Flash the code

-Connect the board to your pc using the (USB ST-link) connector, click on *run* on the IDE and the project will be compiled and flashed on the board
+Connect the board to your pc using the (USB ST-link) connector, click on *run* on the IDE and the project will be compiled and flashed on the board.
+Press the reset button on the board and the device will start to work.
+The green led  (LD2) will fade according to the distance measured with the ToF sensor.
+The green power led instead will be always on.

 ## Read BLE Services and Characteristics